lemarin123/CDI_Data_Augmentation/README.md

 - CIFAR-100 CIFAR 10 on:  Pyramid-200-240, Pyramid-110-64, resnet18.
 - The  testing code on cifar100 and cifar10 with pyramid net is from: [CutMix](https://github.com/clovaai/CutMix-PyTorch)
 - The training code is a modified version as it supports ResNet-18 and multiple regularization techniques.
-Use arguments:
+- Use arguments:
-inter_ratio  >0 To train with CDI, example:  inter_ratio  0.7
+inter_ratio  >0 To train with CDI, example:  --inter_ratio  0.7
 SLCDI True  To train SLCDI
 cutmix_prob  >0 To train with Cutmix , example:  -- cutmix_prob 0.5
 cutout True  To train with cutout